 High Knowle is a luxurious, detached, architect-designed house with an impressively spacious interior; very suitable for a large family or a group of friends.
-Situated in a peaceful and leafy area of Monmouth, it is perfectly situated for exploring the town and surrounding area.
+Situated in a peaceful and leafy area of Monmouth, opposite the owners’ home, it is perfectly situated for exploring the town and surrounding area.
 The large wrap-around garden has patio areas and plenty of space for relaxing or eating alfresco.
 Inside, the open plan design flows nicely and gives a spacious and luxury air, from the high quality kitchen to the magnificent sun room with ceiling windows and large sofas.
 Adjacent to the dining area is a games room, and there is also a ground floor twin bedroom and a separate toilet.
 Upstairs, the master bedroom is en-suite, and there is a further double and twin room, as well as the family bathroom.

 Monmouthshire has been a contested borderland over the centuries and has more castles per square mile than anywhere else in the UK.
 Nestled between the Brecon Beacons National Park and the Wye Valley Area of Outstanding Natural Beauty, the stunning landscape will take your breath away.
 The attractive town of Monmouth has been a draw for tourists since the late 1800’s, and its iconic 13th-century gatehouse bridge is much photographed.
 The town has many independent shops and restaurants to suit all tastes.
 Stroll around and stop to enjoy a coffee in a quiet courtyard café.
 There are regular events throughout the year; the Monmouth Festival is one of Europe’s largest free music festivals and the Monmouthshire Show is the largest one day show in Wales.